ZhouHaobang/summer-project/README.md

 Data:
 1. Create_low_rank_matrix.m: A function to generate low rank matrices.
 2. Lenna.tif: A real image for tests.
+3. low_rank_10_B.csv: A 10-by-10 matrix B of rank 2
+4. low_rank_10_B_new.csv: A 60% undersampled matrix of the matrix B

 We implement a function to generate low-rank matrices.
 We implement ADMM and SVT for recovering the generated low-rank matrices and reconstruct a real image.
 Test the modified Cholesky algorithm on an indefinite matrix and make it positive definite (semidefinite).
+For your convenience, we can also use the data "low_rank_10_B.csv" and "low_rank_10_B_new.csv" to test algorithms on a 10-by-10 matrix.

 Codes descriptions: